The Ultimate In Birding Tours

 TURKEY, GEORGIA & CYPRUS BIRDING TOUR: OVERVIEW

 Birdquest’s Turkey birding tours combined with Georgia and Cyprus are a unique combination of three splendid bird-watching destinations.
 Our Turkey, Georgia & Cyprus tour records a fantastic suite of regionally endemic (or breeding-endemic) specialities.
-These include Yelkouan Shearwater, Caucasian and Caspian Snowcocks, Caucasian Grouse, See-see Partridge, Cyprus and Pallid Scops Owls, Bimaculated and Turkestan Short-toed Larks, White-spectacled Bulbul, Iraq Babbler, Radde’s Accentor, Cyprus, Kurdish and Finsch’s Wheatears, White-throated Robin, Güldenstädt’s Redstart, Olive-tree, Upcher’s, Cyprus, Rüppell’s, Ménétries’s and Eastern Bonelli’s Warblers, Mountain Chiffchaff (the Caucasian form is sometimes split as Caucasian Chiffchaff), Semicollared Flycatcher, Sombre Tit, Krüper’s, Western Rock and Eastern Rock Nuthatches, Masked Shrike, Dead Sea and Yellow-throated Sparrows, Pale Rockfinch, Desert Finch, Red-fronted Serin, Asian Crimson-winged Finch, Great Rosefinch (the Caucasian form is sometimes split as Caucasian Rosefinch), Cretzschmar’s and Black-headed Buntings, Cinereous Bunting and, following its recent rediscovery in Turkey, the magnificent Brown Fish Owl (the western form being a potential split).
+These include Caucasian and Caspian Snowcocks, Caucasian Grouse, See-see Partridge, Cyprus and Pallid Scops Owls, Bimaculated and Turkestan Short-toed Larks, White-spectacled Bulbul, Iraq Babbler, Radde’s Accentor, Cyprus, Kurdish and Finsch’s Wheatears, White-throated Robin, Güldenstädt’s Redstart, Olive-tree, Upcher’s, Cyprus, Rüppell’s, Ménétries’s and Eastern Bonelli’s Warblers, Mountain Chiffchaff (the Caucasian form is sometimes split as Caucasian Chiffchaff), Semicollared Flycatcher, Sombre Tit, Krüper’s, Western Rock and Eastern Rock Nuthatches, Masked Shrike, Dead Sea and Yellow-throated Sparrows, Pale Rockfinch, Desert Finch, Red-fronted Serin, Asian Crimson-winged Finch, Great Rosefinch (the Caucasian form is sometimes split as Caucasian Rosefinch), Cretzschmar’s and Black-headed Buntings, Cinereous Bunting and, following its recent rediscovery in Turkey, the magnificent Brown Fish Owl (the western form being a potential split).

 In Georgia, we will explore one of the least birded yet most bird-rich and spectacular mountain ranges in Europe, the Great Caucasus.
-During our Georgia birding tour, we will be enjoying some magnificent scenery as we seek out the endemic Caucasian Snowcock, the near-endemic Caucasian (Black) Grouse and such other specialities as Armenian Gull, Güldenstädt’s (or White-winged) Redstart, Green Warbler, Mountain Chiffchaff, Semicollared Flycatcher, Wallcreeper, Red-fronted Serin Great Rosefinch and the Central Asian form of the Twite (a potential split).
+During our Georgia birding tour, we will be enjoying some magnificent scenery as we seek out the endemic Caucasian Snowcock, the near-endemic Caucasian (Black) Grouse and such other specialities as Armenian Gull, Güldenstädt’s (or White-winged) Redstart, Green Warbler, Mountain Chiffchaff, Semicollared Flycatcher, Wallcreeper, Red-fronted Serin, Great Rosefinch and the Central Asian form of the Twite (a potential split).

 Georgia was for centuries a Christian bulwark that resisted the Muslim tide that swept across Asia Minor, the Caucasus and deep into Russia.
 A mixture of necessity and cultural ties led Georgia first to forge alliances with Czarist Russia and ultimately to seek union with her much larger neighbour.
 After a long and turbulent history, Georgia is now an independent republic following the collapse of the Soviet Union and is fiercely keen to maintain its hard-won independence.